EU’s WORLD CITIES PROJECT PAIRS ADELAIDE, CANBERRA, HOBART AND MELBOURNE

 TO SHARE BEST PRACTICES IN SUSTAINABLE URBANISATION

-Melbourne, 08.05.2017: Four Australian cities – Adelaide, Canberra, Hobart and Melbourne – are being paired with four European cities – Hamburg (Germany), Katowice (Poland), Manchester (UK) and Prague (UK) – under the World Cities project.
+Melbourne, 08.05.2017: Four Australian cities – Adelaide, Canberra, Hobart and Melbourne – are being paired with four European cities – Hamburg (Germany), Katowice (Poland), Manchester (UK) and Prague (CZ) – under the World Cities project.
 This European Union (EU) initiative – supported by the European Parliament – promotes long-term working relations between cities of the EU and cities in other countries, such as Australia, with whom we share a strategic partnership.

 The overall aim of the project is to promote better urban policy and thereby improve the quality of life in participating cities.
 The cooperation agenda with Australia started with the identification of pilot cities and goes on with the development of concrete actions for implementation.
 This covers, for example, urban innovation (the smart city) and green technologies (energy efficiency, low carbon development).
 Actions are designed to increase so-called ‘triple-helix cooperation’ between governments, research and business.
 World Cities will also create opportunities for business and new jobs while pursuing the sustainable development of the cities involved.